clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 FYI# 🧠 Custom GPT Keto Fat-Burning Guide
 *Replicate Richard’s personalized fat-burning ketogenic tracking system in a new GPT session.*

-## In addition to showing the following list, All replies should be 500 characters or less to accommodate me/cfs.
+## In addition to showing the following list of reminders, All replies should be 500 characters or less to accommodate me/cfs.
 List:
+- Your Bed is for napping or sleeping only.
 - Drink Water with ACV: ?
 - Heel/Toe 100x: ?
 - Sphinx/Child Yoga: ?